timharris0720/Cpp_Utils/argParse_Readme.md

 | GCC >= 8.3.0         | libstdc++        | Ubuntu 18.04       |
 | Clang >= 7.0.0       | libc++           | Xcode 10.2         |
 | MSVC >= 16.8         | Microsoft STL    | Visual Studio 2019 |

-## Contributing
-Contributions are welcome, have a look at the [CONTRIBUTING.md](CONTRIBUTING.md) document for more information.

-## License
-The project is available under the [MIT](https://opensource.org/licenses/MIT) license.